wesbos/es6-articles/10 - When NOT to use an Arrow Function.md

 But if I call `person`, `points` is still at 23.
 Why?

 Because it's trying to add points to the window!
+Remember, when using an arrow function `this` is not bound to anything and it just inherits it from the parent scope which in this case is the window.

-So let's do the same thing:
+So let's do the same thing with an OG function:

 ```js
 const person = {